cjdbarlow/Part-One/unclotting.md

 ##Clot Lysis
 Clot breakdown is performed by:
 * Tissue Plasminogen Activator (**tPA**)
 Binds to fibrin, and then cleaves plasminogen to plasmin.
-This keeps the plasmin formation in the vicinity of the clot, limiting systemic spread of plasmin.
+This keeps the plasmin formation in the vicinity of the clot, limiting its systemic spread of.

 * **Plasmin** cleaves fibrin into **fibrin degradation products**
 FDPs conveniently inhibit further thrombin and fibrin formation.

 ---
 ##References
-Clot or Bleed
+1. Krafts K. Clot or Bleed: A Painless Guide for People Who Hate Coag.
+Pathology Student.
 2. Van Hinsbergh VWM.
 [Endothelium—role in regulation of coagulation and inflammation](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3233666/).
 Seminars in Immunopathology.
 2012;34(1):93-106.